San Salvador: Roads

-San Salvador has excellent transportation connectivity, due to its extensive road network and its street maintenance system.
-San Salvador's metropolitan road system handles approximately 400,000 vehicles per day.

 The main highway passing through San Salvador is the CA-1 (Pan-American highway), which at one point becomes Bulevar Arturo Castellanos.
 The RN-21 (Bulevar Monseñor Romero) is a major east–west road connecting the cities of Santa Tecla and Antiguo Cuscatlán, finally merging in San Salvador with the RN-5 East/West (also known as Bulevar los Próceres), that later turns into the North/South RN-5 heading towards the International Airport.
 Another major roadway is the RN-4 (Carretera Este Oeste) which runs from San Salvador through Apopa, and subsequently merges with the CA-1 Panamericana.

 Roads in the capital are called "street" if they run east–west, and "avenue" if they run north–south.
 Road numbering starts at the downtown intersection of Avenida Espana/Avenida Cuscatlán and Delgado Arce street.
 Avenues to the west of this intersection have odd-number names, and to the east they have even-number names.
 Streets have odd-number names if they are to the north of the intersection, and even-number names if to the south.

 One particularly heavily traveled road is 49a Avenida Norte, which connects with the RN-5 highway to the airport.
 An important historical street is Calle Arce, which was closed in order to create a pedestrian-only mall in the historic downtown of San Salvador.
 Some streets in the city are very narrow with little room for cars to pass, although many streets are wide.
 Speed limits are 90 km/h on highways, 60 km/h on main roads, and 40 km/h on secondary streets and avenues.

 SITRAMSS

-The San Salvador Metropolitan Area Integrated System of Transportation (SITRAMSS) is a proposed high-volume bus transportation system.
-The first route of the SITRAMSS will make a round trip from San Martin, through Ilopango, Soyapango, San Salvador, and Antiguo Cuscatlan to Santa Tecla.
-It is projected that between 40 and 60 busses capable of carrying 160 passengers per trip will start operating in the second half of 2013.
+The San Salvador Metropolitan Area Integrated System of Transportation (SITRAMSS) was a high-volume bus transportation system.
+The first route of the SITRAMSS made round trips from San Martin, through Ilopango, Soyapango, San Salvador, and Antiguo Cuscatlan to Santa Tecla.
+Between 40 and 60 buses capable of carrying 160 passengers per trip were scheduled to start operating in the second half of 2013.

-The departure interval will be approximately eight to ten minutes.
+The departure interval was approximately eight to ten minutes.